YehudaShapira/xv6-explained/Explanations.md

 ###*exec() #2*

-`exec` replaces current process with new one.
+`exec` replaces the current process with new one.

 Because this may fail, we don't want to destroy the current memory data until we know we succeeded.
 In order to keep the current memory until the end, we need to create a *new* memory mapping, and only switch to it (and destroy the old mapping) at the very end.